DeloitteDigitalUK/kubernetes-training/docs/part-4-declarative-deployments.md

 Luckily the community comes to our rescue.
 Here are two projects that provide a way to achieve this:

-- **Helmfile**: YAML formatted, supports templating and external values files, as well as the concept of different ‘environments’
+- **Helmfile**: YAML formatted; supports templating and external values files, as well as the concept of different ‘environments’
-- **Helmsman**: TOML formatted file(s) - like INI files
+- **Helmsman**: TOML formatted - like INI files
+- **Terraform**: HCL formatted; commonly used infrastructure management tool

 Each centers around the idea of using a configuration file in your source control system containing your desired state.
 This includes: